 - In order to eliminate inflated assessments, feedback should include a rationale or justification rather than just check boxes.
 The students will be more apt to give useful feedback (constructive, specific) when they have to justify their choices.
 This should also eliminate the tendency to assess each member equally.
 Allowing space and time for a rationale for the choices should inhibit superficial and unengaged assessments.

-- Some types of peer evaluation include the assessor losing marks if they miss or do not identify weaknesses or errors.
+- Some types of peer evaluation include the assessor losing points if they miss or do not identify weaknesses or errors.

 - Students loathe expressing faults in their peers.